phptek/silverstripe-verifiable/README.md

 [Trillian](https://github.com/google/trillian/) is an OSS project from Google that provides a complimentary verification service to some data-store (SilverStripe's database for example) by means of a Merkle Tree.
 With this backend enabled in the module's YML config, fields on your `DataObject` subclasses can be hashed and stored as leaf nodes in Trillian itself, where the backend is known in Trillan-speak as a ["Personality"](https://github.com/google/trillian/#personalities).

 ## Public Blockchain

-For a more public, visible means of verifiability, we make use of both the [Bitcoin](https://bitcoin.org/) and [Ethereum](https://ethereum.org) blockchain networks.
-In addition to storing value-based transactions in their native cryptocurrencies, these blockchains are also capable of storing arbitrary string, making them ideal for storing Merkle Root hashes from which individual "leaf" hashes of data can be mathematically derived.
+For a more public and visible means of verifiability, we make use of both the [Bitcoin](https://bitcoin.org/) and [Ethereum](https://ethereum.org) blockchain networks.
+In addition to storing value-based transactions in their native cryptocurrencies, these blockchains are also capable of storing arbitrary strings, making them ideal for storing Merkle Root hashes from which individual "leaf" hashes of data can be mathematically derived.

-We make use of REST calls to the [Tieron](https://tieron.com/) blockchain network, which itself writes hashed data to Bitcoin and Ethereum on a periodic (hourly) basis.
+We make use of REST calls to the [Tieron](https://tieron.com/) blockchain network, which itself writes hashed data to both Bitcoin and Ethereum on a periodic (hourly) basis.

 ## Install